Vyral/dani-antelo/_posts/2020-06-24-q-how-is-the-park-at-highland-pines-coming-along.md

 {% include pullquote.html %}

 What are some of the challenges he’s faced so far?
-As is no surprise when dealing with large-scale projects that need city approval and collaboration, paperwork has been a thorn in everyone’s side; luckily, the subcontractor for the utilities has been stellar, and worked through various delays on the part of surveyors and other city inspectors.&nbsp;
+As is no surprise when dealing with large-scale projects that need city approval and collaboration, paperwork has been a thorn in everyone’s side; luckily, the subcontractor for the utilities has been stellar and worked through various delays on the part of surveyors and other city inspectors.&nbsp;

 We also had a chance to speak with Jonathan Arrendendo, service consultant for CenterPoint Energy (2:18 in the video above).
 His job is to meet with customers to make sure their needs are being met.
 He also oversees the installation of transformers for new townhomes like the ones being built here at The Park.&nbsp;